isomerpages/ogp-poe-rayyan/index.md

           date: 10 June 2024
           announcement: Hands down, the best Prawn Mee I've ever eaten.
 Located at Kembangan and Jurong, Deanna's Kitchen is home to the best Prawn Mee served fresh daily.
-The best thing about the dish is the soup that is just pure prawn broth boiled for 24hrs.
+The best thing about the dish is the amazing prawn broth that will leave you wanting more.
           link_text: ""
           link_url: ""
         - title: A Fun Day with Satay
           date: 08 June 2024
           announcement: What is the perfect Satay?
 The meat should be marinated well, not too chewy and accompanied by a peanut sauce that leaves your arms tired from that constant dipping.
-Where does one experience such a satay?
-I don't think you'll ever get the same answer, but I like the one at East Coast!
+Where is the best satay?
+I don't think you'll ever get the same answer, but I like the one at East Coast Lagoon!
           link_text: ""
           link_url: ""
 ---